boscoh/inmembrane/docs/inmembrane.markdown

 In it's simplest from, a web service API is essentially an agreement between a service provider and their end-users on a machine readable, predictable and stable interface.
 Since 'screen scraping' as a method of interfacing with a sequence analysis tool does not use a well defined API with an implicit guarantee of stability, it can be prone to breakage when the format of the job submission or results page is changed, even slightly.
 While we believe that the approach taken by _twill_ and the robust parsing provided by _BeautifulSoup_ will prevent many upstream changes breaking these wrappers, inevitably breakage will occur.
 In this case, the simplicity and ease of modifiability of these wrappers then becomes a key feature that allows expert users to fix them if and when it is required.

 # Conclusion

 _inmembrane_ provides a clean bioinformatic pipeline to analyze proteomes for proteins that are exposed out of the membrane.
-It has been written in a style of programming intended to enhance readability of the code.
-It has also been designed to be easily extensible and we sincerely hope that _inmembrane_ will be modified and improved by other researchers.
+Testing has shown that the results derived from the _inmembrane_ Gram-positive protocol are comparable to previously published analysis.
+The _inmembrane_ software has been written in a style of programming intended to enhance readability and extensibility of the code, and we sincerely hope that _inmembrane_ will be modified and improved by other researchers.
 We welcome other researchers to join us on Github.

 # Availability and requirements